openbci-archive/OpenBCI_LSL/readme.md

 Lab streaming layer is a networking system for real time streaming, recording, and analysis of time-series data.
 LSL can be used to connect OpenBCI to applications that can record, analyze, and manipulate the data, such as Matlab, NeuroPype, BCILAB, and others.

 The [OpenBCI_LSL](link) repo contains a Python script that establishes an LSL stream of OpenBCI data, as well as the libraries and files needed to run LSL.
-Works on Windows, OSX, and Linux.
+This program is compatible on Windows, OSX, and Linux.

 If you're having any issues, please see the [Troubleshooting](#TROUBLESHOOTING) section of this document.
 If your issue is not listed there, raise an issue on this Github repo.